ijh165/ElectionDB/README.md

 - The leaderFirstName and leaderLastName attributes in the Party table should not be null
 - The votes attribute in the Ballots table should not be null, and should be greater or equal to zero
 - The sum of the votes for a riding should be less than the population of that riding

+# View
+Additionally there is a view that summarizes data about votes in a riding.
+The view contains the following columns:
+- ridingName
+- mpFirstName (the first name of the candidate with the most votes in the riding)
+- mpLastName (the last name of the candidate with the most votes in the riding)
+- mpParty (the party name of the candidate with the most votes in the riding)
+- mpVotes (the votes cast for the candidate with the most votes in the riding)
+- totalVotes (the total number of votes cast in the riding)